toctan/toctan.github.io/_posts/2013-10-09-be-careful-with-before(:all)-in-rspec.md

 RSpec use it.
 So I started to investigate, but, the README of database_cleaner is not really very _friendly_.

-## So what the hell is transaction, trunction and deletion?
+## So what the hell is transaction, truncation and deletion?

 * [Transaction][]: A work-unit performed within a database in a coherent, reliable way and independent of other transactions.
 Transactions act